 Dr. Loo uses the most modern technology to reduce the discomfort patients may associate with this treatment during the extraction of wisdom teeth.
-The Urban Pacific Associates aim to help patients in the Financial District, Union Square, and Lower Nob Hill areas of San Francisco maintain their dental health.
+LivWell Dentistry aims to help patients in the San Francisco and San Ramon, CA areas maintain their dental health.

 Why Would a Tooth Need to Be Removed?